keysight-kcos/spirit-box/README.md

 # data-driven-boot-up-ui
 Data-driven Web/Terminal UI for a Linux System Boot-Up

+### Links
+Terminal cursor movement & overwriting lines: https://unix.stackexchange.com/questions/43075/how-to-change-the-contents-of-a-line-on-the-terminal-as-opposed-to-writing-a-new

 ### TODO
-- [ ] The tracking of services sometimes misses updates; change the implementation to have consistent tracking.
 - [ ] Investigate ways to remove the need to switch between TTYs.
+- [ ] Create a log file with timestamps.

 ## 06/23
+- [x] The tracking of services sometimes misses updates; change the implementation to have consistent tracking.

+The states of the units is now tracked on a set interval.
+The program appears to catch all updates now.

+Also, I added some terminal escape codes to overwrite updates on the screen (as opposed appending each update as a list) as well as added output that displays the amount of time that has passed.
+A sequential list of the status of the units could be written to a log file with timestamps.

+## 06/22
 As of now, the printSystemdInfo program will track the services in the whitelist:
 ```
 echo_server.service:running